OpenTechSchool/python-beginners/en/_sources/variables.txt

 places each time.
 Imagine you'd want to experiment with the square sizes, let alone with rectangles!
 We can do better than that.

-This is where names come into play: You can tell Python that from now on, whenever you refer to a name, you actually mean something else.
+This is where variables come into play: You can tell Python that from now on, whenever you refer to a variable, you actually mean something else.
 That concept might be familiar from symbolic maths, where you would write: *Let x be 5.*
-Then x*2 will obviously be 10.
-That's why those names are known as variables, too.
+Then ``x * 2`` will obviously be ``10``.

 In Python syntax, that very statement translates to::